 The article on the ktn television’s page (ext. link, as of Aug.
-12, 2016) talks about a “handing over a cheque of six million shillings for the purchase of land in Eldama Ravine for construction of a sh200 million milk processing plant.
+12, 2016 – now offline) talks about a “handing over a cheque of six million shillings for the purchase of land in Eldama Ravine for construction of a sh200 million milk processing plant.
 He called on farmers’ cooperative societies in Baringo county to join hands with county government to raise funds to ensure the project is completed.
 Baringo governor Benjamin Cheboi who was also at the function said the county government will contribute sh20 million towards the project which will boost milk production.”
 As you can see, these numbers are different than those on the budget.
 And the EU as a donor is not mentioned.

 Let us look for more primary sources i.e. more budget papers.